codeforboston/flagging/README.md

 After that, it will ask if you have the vault password.
 If you do, enter it here.
 If not, you can skip this.

-Note that the website will _not_ without either the vault password or offline mode turned on; you must do one or the other.
+Note that the website will _not_ work without either the vault password or offline mode turned on; you must do one or the other.

 ## Deploy